 - Catch-Phrase: Hedwig often uses the phrase "Et cetera" when ending his statements.

-- Creepy Child: He's as naive and emotionally unstable as a small child but with the physical strength of an adult.
+- Creepy Child: He's as naive and emotionally unstable as a small child, but with the body of an adult.
 Even ignoring his physical age, his excitement over the Beast's abilities and disconnection from the pain he's causing would be pretty creepy anyway.

-- Gender-Blender Name: Hedwig is a 9-year-old boy with a girl's name.
+- Gender-Blender Name: He is a 9-year-old boy with a girl's name.

 - Know-Nothing Know-It-All: Casey uses this to her advantage to trick Hedwig into believing that Patricia and Dennis are plotting against him despite his initial boasts of knowing their plans regarding the Beast.

-- Not-So-Harmless Villain: Hedwig, the third of the malevolent alters, is mostly just a Creepy Child who doesn't fully comprehend the horror he's helping Dennis and Patricia to release.
+- Not-So-Harmless Villain: He is mostly just a Creepy Child who doesn't fully comprehend the horror he's helping Dennis and Patricia to release.
 But without his ability to "steal the Light", i.e. take over Kevin's body and allow any of the other alters he chooses to take over in turn, they'd never have been able to go ahead with their plan, as Barry and the other alters had banished them from the Light and were keeping them at bay until they got Hedwig on their side.

 - Nerd Glasses: He appears to be some kind of scholar who seemingly majored in Central Asian history, given how he cites very precise facts about the Indian dynasty of Chahamanas of Shakambhari, Ghurid Empire ruler Muhammad of Ghor and whatnot, and he wears glasses that are bigger and thicker than Dennis'.

-- Ax-Crazy: By far the most homicidal of Kevinís personalities, The Beast is only human in his mindset via being able to talk.
-Otherwise heís a violent animalistic monster butchering nearly everybody he comes across.
+- Ax-Crazy: By far the most homicidal of Kevins personalities, The Beast is only human in his mindset via being able to talk.
+Otherwise, he's a violent animalistic monster butchering nearly everybody he comes across.